Al Attles

-Alvin Austin Attles Jr. (born November 7, 1936) is an American former professional basketball player and coach best known for his longtime association with the Golden State Warriors.
-Nicknamed the "Destroyer", he played the point guard position and spent his entire 11 seasons (1960–1971) in the National Basketball Association (NBA) with the team, joining it when it was still based in Philadelphia and following it to the Bay Area in 1962.
-He took over as player-coach for the last season of his career, and remained as head coach until 1983 (save for 21 games in 1980).
+Alvin Austin Attles Jr. (November 7, 1936 – August 20, 2024) was an American professional basketball player, coach, and executive who spent his entire career with the Golden State Warriors of the National Basketball Association (NBA).
+Nicknamed the "Destroyer", he played the point guard position.

+Attles was selected by the Warriors in the 1960 NBA draft and played 11 seasons with the team, including moving with the team from Philadelphia to the San Francisco Bay Area in 1962.
+He took over as player-coach during the 1970–71 season, his last as a player.
+He remained the team's head coach after his playing retirement and led the Warriors to an NBA championship in 1975.
+He stepped down as head coach in 1983 and then served as general manager for the Warriors from 1983 to 1986.
+Attles was employed by the Warriors for the rest of his life, serving in roles including team ambassador and community relations representative.

+Attles's number 16 was retired by the Warriors in 1977.
+He was inducted into the Naismith Memorial Basketball Hall of Fame in 2019.

+Biography

 Early life

-He is a graduate of Weequahic High School in Newark, New Jersey and North Carolina A&T State University.
-He has a bachelor's degree in Physical Education and History along with a master's degree in Curriculum and Instruction.
-He intended to return to Newark and coach at his local junior high school when he was drafted by the Warriors.
+Attles was born in Newark, New Jersey, to Alvin Sr. and Geraldine Attles.
+His father worked as a railway porter.
+Attles was a graduate of Weequahic High School in Newark.
+He held a bachelor's degree in Physical Education and History from North Carolina A&T State University.
+Before the Warriors drafted him, he intended to return to Newark and coach at his local junior high school.
 He initially declined before accepting and going to training camp.

 Playing career

-Attles joined the then-Philadelphia Warriors in 1960.
-On March 2, 1962, he was the team's second-leading scorer with 17 points on the night Wilt Chamberlain scored 100 points.
-There is a probably apocryphal story to the effect that one of the sportswriters covering the game began his filing with the lede "HERSHEY, Pa. – Wilt Chamberlain and Al Attles combined for 117 points last night as the Philadelphia Warriors defeated the New York Knicks 169–147."
+Attles was drafted by the then-Philadelphia Warriors in 1960 as a fifth-round selection.
+On March 2, 1962, he was the team's second-leading scorer with 17 points, shooting a perfect 8-of-8 on field goals and 1-of-1 on free throws, on the night Wilt Chamberlain scored 100 points.
 Attles moved with the team to the Bay Area at the end of the 1962 season, playing until 1971.
-Attles was known as "The Destroyer" due to his defensive specialities along with once punching a player in the jaw.
-He was a role player on the 1964 Warriors team (with Wilt Chamberlain and Guy Rodgers) that made the NBA Finals and eventually lost the championship series to the Boston Celtics, four games to one.
-Attles also played on the Warriors' 1967 team that lost to Chamberlain's 68–13 Philadelphia 76ers in an evenly matched, six-game championship series.
+Attles was known as "the Destroyer" due to his defensive specialities along with once punching a player in the jaw.
+He was a reserve on the 1964 Warriors team (with Wilt Chamberlain and Guy Rodgers) that reached the NBA Finals and lost to the Boston Celtics, four games to one.
+Attles also played on the Warriors' 1967 team that lost to Chamberlain's 68–13 Philadelphia 76ers in a six-game championship series.